 Practice must always be based on sound theory.”

 – Leonardo da Vinci

-Kim believes that our hands are simply an extension of our hearts.
-Although she finds teaching and collaborative projects challenging and rewarding, they are no more satisfying or special than those everyday, ordinary, well-used items that we are able to turn by hand to grace our homes or the lives of a loved one.
+I believe our hands are an extension of our hearts.
+Although I find teaching and collaborative projects challenging and rewarding, they are no more satisfying or special than those everyday, ordinary, well-used items that we are able to turn by hand to grace our homes or the lives of a loved one.